 - Doppler ultrasound.
 This may be used to measure blood flow in the arteries.

 - Magnetic resonance angiogram (MRA) or computerized tomography (CT) angiography.
-These tests can also help diagnose PAD.
-They might be done before a procedure or surgery.
+These might also be done before a procedure or surgery.

-Treatment for PAD focuses on relieving symptoms and lowering your risk of heart attack and stroke.
-Making healthy lifestyle changes can help you lower this risk.
+Treatment for PAD focuses on relieving symptoms, slowing the progress of the disease, and lowering your risk of heart attack and stroke.

-You may need medicines to help lower your risk of heart attack and stroke.
+You will likely take medicines to help lower your risk of heart attack and stroke.
 These include medicine to prevent blood clots, improve cholesterol, or lower blood pressure.
 You also may take a medicine that can help ease pain while you are walking.

-People who have severe PAD may have bypass surgery or other procedures (such as angioplasty) to restore proper blood flow to the legs.
+People who have severe PAD may have bypass surgery or a procedure called angioplasty to improve blood flow to the legs.

-Making lifestyle changes can help you lower your blood pressure and cholesterol, which can help control PAD.
-And doing any one of these things can help you reduce your risk of heart attack and stroke, which is important to do when you have PAD.
+Having a heart-healthy lifestyle can help treat PAD, slow the progress of the disease, and prevent problems.
+This lifestyle can also help reduce your risk of heart attack and stroke, which is important to do when you have PAD.

 - Avoid infections such as COVID-19, colds, and the flu.